Javran/exercism-wizard/README.md

 - `ew edit`: Spawn a detached editor with solution file or project open.
 - `ew rmignore`: Remove "ignore" annotation from tests.
 - `ew submit`: Submit default set of solution files.
+- `ew peekrepo`: Open a URL to Exercism's language repo (for taking a look at problems locked away)
+- `ew peeksol`: Open a URL to community solutions

 ## Planned features

 Planned features by priority:

-- `ew peekrepo`: open a URL to language repo - for taking a look at problems locked away
-- `ew peeksol`: open a URL to community solutions
+- Support dry run / print out external command executing.
 - `ew submit`: support an explicit list, with ability to disable the default submit set